Timbers score late to once again take down Sounders at CenturyLink

 Portland was once again comfortable at CenturyLink Field.

-The Timbers used a late goal to depart with a 2-1 win against the Sounders FC on Sunday night.
+The Timbers used a late goal to depart with a 2-1 win against Sounders FC on Sunday night.
 It’s the third consecutive loss Seattle has suffered at home to its Cascadia rival.

 “We should not have lost the game,” Sounders midfielder Cristian Roldan said during a video conference call with media.
 “We end up tying that game.
 If we can’t score a goal, we should never concede a second.
 That’s the most frustrating part.”